|Dr. Yuan F. Zheng|

 Professor Zheng's research interests are on the fundamental issues related to two aspects.
-One is in video, image, and signal processing based on wavelet transform.
-Current efforts focus on wavelet for waveform studies, E-V localization, and human object tracking.
-The other is in robotics with current efforts on humanoid robots, mobile robots, and radiation-hardened robotics.
-His research activities have been supported by the National Science Foundation, DoD, Air Force Research Laboratory (AFRL), other federal agencies, State of Ohio and industries. (see recent publications below).
+One is in robotics with current efforts on walk-assisiting robots, human-following robots, and radiation-hardened robotics.
+The other is in video, image, and radar signal processing.
+Current efforts focus on transform sensing and holograhic display in radar and image.
+His research activities have been supported by the National Science Foundation, DoD, Air Force Research Laboratory (AFRL), other federal agencies, State of Ohio, and industries.
+Dr. Zheng has published extensively in his fields of research (see recent publications below).

 From 1996 to 1999, Professor Zheng served as the